 - For large contributions or changes that include multiple files, please open an issue and discuss first.
 This may prevent duplicate or unnecessary effort, and the DevDocs team can help find the best home for your new topics.

-Fork a repository
+Fork and clone a repository

 To fork a repository on Github, do the following:

 Create or log in to your development environment account on GitHub.